 “I joined Hands of Peace to make a positive change in the world.
 Hands of Peace teaches you that to make things happen, you need to be active about it.
-It’s not about changing the world on a macro level, but it’s helping individuals change their life in some way, and I think that’s the real impact.”
+Now, as a doctor and a dialogue facilitator, I have many opportunities to make positive change in the world.”

 2015, 2016 – American

 Emily credits her Summer Program experience as the catalyst that empowered her commitment as a change maker on both a local and a global scale.
 The recipient of the 2020 Rooftop Consciousness Award, Emily’s senior thesis at Tulane University focused on environmental peacebuilding.
 Today, Emily continues her studies at Tel Aviv University where she will earn a Master’s degree in Conflict Resolution and Mediation.
 She has also been to the region three times as a participant in peace projects: the Mandel-Palagye Program for Middle East Peace, the Hands of Peace/Eco Peace Project and the Arava Institute for Environmental Studies.

 The Arava Institute for Environmental Studies was located on Kibbutz Ktura in the Negev Desert, Israel.
 Arava curriculum blends dialogue among its diverse student body with hands-on environmental and political courses that emphasize the concept that nature knows no borders.
 While studying with Israelis, Palestinians, Jordanians, and other international students, Emily advanced her knowledge of the importance of dialogue and multinational resource management.
 This academic opportunity allowed Emily to work with other inspiring young adults who are in pursuit of a future where humanity is united by our mutual love for the environment.